-In principle Member States have 8 weeks to prepare their proposals, with a concrete deadline clearly specified at the moment of the circulation of the Twinning Fiche.
-The Contracting Authority may consider setting a longer deadline in exceptional cases only.
+In principle Member States have 8 weeks to prepare their proposals, with a concrete deadline specified at the moment of the circulation of the Twinning Fiche.
+The Contracting Authority may consider setting a longer deadline in operationally justified cases.
 Unless otherwise specified, date and time of the deadline are those of the place where the Contracting Authority is located.
 Proposals received after the deadline are not taken into consideration.

-&lt;sup>3 https://webgate.ec.europa.eu/europeaid/online-services/index.cfm?do=publi.welcome
+3 http://ec.europa.eu/europeaid/funding/prospect en

-Member States shall prepare proposals based purely on the comparative advantage of their administrative system and the quality, experience and availability of public expertise required for the implementation of the project.
+Member States shall prepare proposals based exclusively on the comparative advantage of their administrative system and the quality, experience and availability of public expertise required for the implementation of the project.
 Member State NCP submits proposals to the Contracting Authority, with copy to the EUD (when the EUD is not the Contracting Authority) and to the Twinning Coordination Team.